 Essentially you can buy a service contract (whereby you are provided with a SIM card only, not the cell phone as well) from your chosen carrier at a much lower rate as they are not subsidising a phone, so you can save money every month.

 Another advantage of the SIM free model is that it gives you greater flexibility when choosing a handset.
-For instance, at the time of writing there are no US/Canadian carriers that range the Sony Xperia Z3 Compact.
-It is due to be released in these regions in the coming weeks, but it's available in the UK SIM Free from this week onwards.
+For instance, at the time of writing there are no US/Canadian carriers that range the Sony Xperia 1.

-However, were you to import a UK SIM free version of the Z3 Compact, you could put a US/Canadian SIM card in it and start using it immediately.
+However, were you to import a UK SIM free version of the Xperia 1, you could put a US/Canadian SIM card in it and start using it immediately.
 In a similar sense, you could get hold of a phone that may be exclusive to a carrier you don’t want to use.